CSC325-Shared/CSC325-Team-2.8-Final/README.md

 `/roll` - Rolls a given number of dice with a certain number of sides, can optionally add or subtract a modifier from the total.

+## Data
+This bot uses a database, located at data/data.db.
+If you wish to view or edit it, the database can be opened with https://sqlitebrowser.org

 ## Starter Code
 The starter code for this bot was from [Chase C's tutorial bot](https://github.com/Meapers0/Tutorial-bot), following [this guide](https://discordjs.guide/).
 ## Poll Command